LennyThompson/firebase-demo/README.md

 ##Error handling...

 Be my guest.
-Obviously if we doing this for real we need to handle the case when things dont go according to plan... observables lend themselves very nicely to this.
+Obviously if we were doing this for real we need to handle the case when things dont go according to plan... observables lend themselves very nicely to this.

 You should be prepared to see a lot of permission denied errors when you are developing against a new schema...

 ##Unit testing...

 See error handling.
-Again ouwld have added this but *_angular_* are dropping *_jasmine_* in favour of ... and life is too short.
+Again would have added this but *_angular_* are dropping *_jasmine_* in favour of ... and life is too short.
 As far as I know there are no published firebase mocks.
-In our ittle start up project one of my colleagues developed a mock for the angularfire1 API, but thats no use here.
+In our little start up project one of my colleagues developed a mock for the angularfire1 API, but thats no use here.

 There are a range of possibilities, you can simply test against a live database, there are no limits to the number databases you can have in firebase, so just bootstrap your tests to a different instance and go for it.